Scott Young | |

 Young attended Hillcrest High School in Midvale, Utah, and was a three-year letterman in football.
 He is the son of a police officer and an elementary school teacher.
 According to The Philadelphia Inquirer Young is an Eagle Scout with 64 merit badges.

-Projected to be a third-round selection, Young was listed as the No. 8 offensive guard prospect in the 2005 NFL draft by Sports Illustrated.[2], Young is one of only 17 prospects to repeat more than 40 lifts at the 225lb bench press at the NFL Scouting Combine since 1999.
-While noted for his upper body strength, his lack of a "dominant base" was criticized by NFL scouts.[3]
+Projected to be a third-round selection, Young was listed as the No. 8 offensive guard prospect in the 2005 NFL draft by Sports Illustrated.[3]
+At the 2005 NFL Scouting Combine, he had 43 repetitions of the 225-pound bench press, setting a record at that time, and beating the second-best total that year by 8 repetitions., Young is one of only 17 prospects to repeat more than 40 lifts at the 225lb bench press at the national combine since 1999.
+While noted for his upper body strength, his lack of a "dominant base" was criticized by NFL scouts.[4]

 Young announced his retirement from the NFL on Thursday, April 16, 2009, a month after signing with the Broncos.[5]